 Legislative Acts related to forest and wildlife

-- The Environment (Protection) Act of 1986- is provided for the protection and improvement of the environment.
-The Environment Protection Act establishes the framework for studying, planning, and implementation of long-term requirements of environmental safety and laying down a system of speedy and adequate response to situations threatening the environment.
+The Act is provided for the protection and improvement of the environment.
+The Environment Protection Act establishes the framework for studying, planning, and implementing long-term requirements of environmental safety and laying down a system of speedy and adequate response to situations threatening the environment.

-- The Wild Life (Protection) Act of 1972- 73 ( Amendment in 1991)- The Wild Life (Protection) Act, 1972 was enacted with the objective of effectively protecting the wildlife of this country also to control poaching, smuggling, and illegal trade in wildlife and its derivatives.
+The Wild Life (Protection) Act, 1972 was enacted with the objective of effectively protecting the wildlife of this country and also to control poaching, smuggling, and illegal trade in wildlife and its derivatives.
 The Act was amended in January 2003 and punishment and penalty for offenses under the Act have been made more stringent

-- The National Biodiversity Authority in Chennai has been established for the purposes of implementing the objects of the Act.
+The National Biodiversity Authority in Chennai has been established for the purpose of implementing the objectives of the Act.

-Some important facts related to conservation of wildlife and endangerd animals asked in exams:
+Some important facts related to the Conservation of Wildlife and Endangered Animals asked in exams:

 conservation projects for individual endangered species: